Readers Question: Should Greece Leave the Euro?

 Problems of Leaving the Euro

-- It is difficult to leave the Euro, it could lead to capital flight as Greeks move savings and currency offshore into the Eurozone to protect value of currency.
+- It is difficult to leave the Euro, it could lead to capital flight as Greeks move savings and currency offshore into the Eurozone to protect the value of the currency.
 See: Could you exit the Euro?

 - A Greek exit may put greater pressure on other Eurozone economies who are struggling to raise finance on bond markets.

 It is not a time to worry about issues of prestige.
-The Greek economy is in desperate measures and on the current course it can only get worse.
+The Greek economy is in desperate measures and on the current course, it can only get worse.
 At the moment the strategy seems to be to ‘strangle the economy’ (austerity policies) hoping this will solve the problem of potential debt default.
 But, it hasn’t worked and I can’t see how another round of austerity will do anything other than cause higher unemployment and lower economic growth.

 It’s one thing to say Greece would be better off outside Euro, that is surely undeniable.
 But, it is more difficult to actually leave.
 I’m not entirely sure what would happen if Greece left (no one really fully knows as it is unprecedented) However, it may well be Greece’s least worst option.